Travel Advisories from the Government of Canada

 Seating of children under 14 with parent or guardian

-Airlines must, at the earliest opportunity and at no extra cost, take steps to seat children under the age of 14 near their parent, guardian or tutor.
-The distance will depend on the age of the child:
+Airlines must, at the earliest opportunity and at no extra cost, take steps to seat children under the age of 14 beside or near their parent, guardian or tutor, depending on their age.Find out more

 Transportation of musical instruments